18F/uswds-jekyll/README.md

 ### Customizing with Sass

-1. Create a Sass entry point that sets variables and then imports the USWDS source files:
+1. Create a [Sass][] (or SCSS) entry point that sets variables and then imports the USWDS source files:

     ```scss
     ---